Resources for Teachers

-Interested students must submit a letter of recommendation from a PLTW teacher along with the RIT undergraduate admission application and school transcripts by February 1.
-For additional information on available scholarships, go to www.rit.edu/pltw
+Interested students must submit a letter of recommendation from a PLTW teacher along with the RIT admission application and school transcripts by January 15.
+For additional information on available scholarships visit the financial aid website.

-RIT grants certified schools $20 for each student who registers for RIT college credit.
+RIT grants schools $20 for each student who registers for RIT college credit.

 Schools who have participated in RIT’s undergraduate credit program previously do not have to take any action to receive the grant.
 The student tallies are compiled after January by the RIT/PLTW School Relations staff.